paulw911/robot/README.md

 * A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
 * Input can be from a file, or from standard input, as the developer chooses. .
 Provide test data to exercise the application.

-Constraints:
+<p>Constraints</p>
-The toy robot must not fall off the table during movement.
+* The toy robot must not fall off the table during movement.
 This also includes the ini8al placement of the toy robot.
-Any move that would cause the robot to fall must be ignored.
+* Any move that would cause the robot to fall must be ignored.

-Example Input and Output:
+<p>Example Input and Output:</p>
 a)
 PLACE 0,0,NORTH
 MOVE